beetcb/sstore/README.md

 When you have a tiny piese of data(an expiring `access-token`, for example), `sstore` stores it for you.

-Inaccurately, sstore cloud be alternative to a database (for storing tiny data).
+Inaccurately, sstore cloud be an alternative to a database (for storing tiny data).

 Better yet, sstore **won't block any code execution** and **there are no network requests** until you use the `sstore.close` method.